 Real Madrid paid around €100million for Hazard’s services in 2019, despite knowing that he was going to be available for free one year later, and this premium price was not worth it in the slightest.

-Paul Pogba has been marmite throughout his second spell at Manchester United since returning to the club for a world record €105million in 2016.
+Paul Pogba was marmite throughout his second spell at Manchester United after he returned to the club for a world record €105million in 2016.

-The French midfielder has a loyal legion of fans but also remains unpopular with a lot of the Old Trafford faithful, who recently booed the 29-year-old after his performance against Norwich.
+The French midfielder had a loyal legion of fans but was also unpopular with a lot of the Old Trafford faithful, who even booed him towards the end of his spell with United.

-Pogba is one of the most talented players in the Premier League and a World Cup winner to boo but his inconsistent performances, combined with United going on a five-year trophy drought, has meant he will not be remembered fondly.
+Pogba was one of the most talented players in the Premier League and a World Cup winner to boot but his inconsistent performances, combined with United going on a five-year trophy drought, has meant he will not be remembered fondly.

-Pogba’s had his glimpses of brilliance but overall has not justified the fee or the hype which surrounded him upon his signing from Juventus.
-Still, don’t be surprised to see him shining at a better-run club in the not-too-distant future.
+He had his glimpses of brilliance but overall has not justified the fee or the hype which surrounded him upon his signing from Juventus.
+Since leaving Old Trafford last summer, he’s struggled to stay fit upon his return to Italy.